jundalisay/spblist/content/en/research/sarkar/microvita/faq.md

 A few negative microvita, when they enter the human body and mind, bring much change in the feelings, but when millions of them enter, it becomes very difficult for anyone to survive long.

 **Ordinarily, microvita become more active in the night when human beings are asleep.** *

-> *Superphysics Note: This is because the physical sense organs are shut down, leaving only the non physical lower and higher minds active.
 {{< /l >}}

+{{< n n="This is because the physical sense organs are shut down, leaving only the non physical lower and higher minds active." >}}

 February 1987